lukearend/bayesocampus/README.md

 This code is maintained by Luke Arend and the members of the Johnson laboratory at Bethel University.

-This code builds tuning curves from raw spike data and performs visualization and Bayesian neural decoding.
+The codebase contains utilities for building tuning curves from raw spike data, visualizing the encoding model, and performing Bayesian neural decoding.
 This can be done in a stimulus space of an arbitrary number of dimensions.
-Matlab is required to run the code (written in 2016a).
+The code is intended to run in [MATLAB](https://www.mathworks.com/product/ltc/matlab.html) (written in version 2016a).

 Image: "Thinking Rat" by [Henriikka Pöllänen](http://cargocollective.com/henriikkapollanen).